Sequential Training of Neural Networks with Gradient Boosting: Experimental results

-For the classification and regression experiments, single hidden layer networks were trained with three different standard solvers and using the proposed gradient boosting approach.
-The comparison was carried out using 10-fold cross-validation.
+For the first set of experiments on tabular regression and classification, single hidden layer networks were trained using three different standard solvers (Adam, L-BFGS and SGD), and using the proposed gradient boosting approach.
+Also, we considered a three-layer deep dense neural network trained with the Adam solver.
+Furthermore, AdaBoost \cite{freund1997decision} using small neural networks as the base models was also included in the comparison (AdaBoost--NN).
+Note that, this approach is different to the proposed GBNN.
+First, for classification tasks, the base models in Adaboost are classifiers that are combined by weighted majority voting.
+Hence, the final model is a collection of small base classifiers and not a single neural network as in GBNN.
+Second, Adaboost is based on modifying the instance weights during training so that {\it difficult} instances tend to get higher weights.
+This poses a difficulty in the training of the neural networks as they do not handle weighted instances.
+In order to run Adaboost with neural networks we included a weighted resampling step prior the training of each individual network.
+The sklearn library does not include this functionality in Adaboost.
+The comparison for classification and regression problems was carried out using 5$\times$10-fold cross-validation in order to have stable results.
 For the Waveform dataset we also considered 10 random train-test partitions using 300 instances for training the models and the rest for test as experiments with this dataset generally consider this experimental setup \cite{breiman96bias}.
-The optimum hyper-parameter setting for each method was estimated using within-train 10-fold cross validation.
-For the standard neural network and all solvers, the grid with the number of units in the hidden layer was set to [1, 3, 5, 7, 11, 12, 17, 22, 27, 32, 37, 42, 47, 52, 60, 70, 80, 90, 100, 150, 200].
-In addition, for the SGD solver, the learning policies $[Adaptive, Constant]$ were also considered in their grid searches.
-The rest of the hyper-parameter were set to their default values.
-For GBNN, a sequentially trained neural network with 200 hidden units was built in steps of $J$ units per iteration.
-The within train hyper-parameter search was carried out using the following values for binary classification: $[0.1, 0.25, 0.5, 1.0]$ for the learning rate, $[0.5, 0.75, 1.0]$ for subsample rate and $J \in [1,2,3]$.
-For the multi-class and regression problems the hyper-parameter grid was extended a bit because in some datasets the extreme values were always selected.
+All datasets were standardized in train so that all attributes have zero mean and one variance.
+The optimum hyper-parameter setting for each method was estimated using within-train 10-fold cross-validation.
+For the standard neural network with the standard solvers, the grid with the number of units in the hidden layer was set to [1, 3, 5, 7, 11, 12, 17, 22, 27, 32, 37, 42, 47, 52, 60, 70, 80, 90, 100, 150, 200].
+In addition, for the SGD solver, the learning policies $[Adaptive, Constant]$ were also considered in its grid search.
+The rest of the hyper-parameters were set to their default values.
+Regarding the three-layer deep network, 100 neurons per layer were used and all the other hyper-parameters were left to their default values.
+For GBNN, a sequentially trained neural network with 200 hidden units is built in steps of $J$ units per iteration.
+For this model, the hyper-parameter grid search was carried out using the following values for binary classification: $[0.1, 0.25, 0.5, 1.0]$ for the learning rate, $[0.5, 0.75, 1.0]$ for subsample rate and $J \in [1,2,3]$.
+For the multi-class and regression problems the hyper-parameter grid was extended a bit because in some datasets the values at the extremes were always selected.
 Hence, the grid for multi-class and regression problems is set to: $[0.025, 0.05, 0.1, 0.5, 1]$ for the learning rate, $[0.25, 0.5, 0.75, 1.0]$ for subsample rate and $J \in [1,2,3,4]$.
 Moreover, for the proposed procedure, the sub-networks are trained using the L-BFGS solver for all datasets.
-This decision was made after some preliminary experiments that showed that L-BFGS provided good results in general for the small networks we are training.
-Subsequently, the best sets of hyper-parameters obtained in the grid search for each method were used to train, on the whole training set, one standard neural network for each solver and the proposed gradient boosted neural network.
-Finally, the average generalization performance of the four neural networks was estimated in the left-out test set.
+This decision was made after some preliminary experiments that showed that L-BFGS provided good results in general for the small networks we are training at each iteration.
+Regarding AdaBoost-NN, a classification/regression one hidden layer perceptron is set as base estimator.
+The number of estimators to include in the ensemble and number of hidden neurons were set respectively to the following pairs: (200,1), (100,2) and (67,3).
+For multi-class problems the pair (50, 4) was also considered.
+This is done in order to produce a model with a combined total number of 200 hidden neurons as for previous networks.
+Subsequently, the best sets of hyper-parameters obtained in the grid search for each method were used to train the whole training set, one standard neural network for each solver, dense deep neural networks, AdaBoost--NN, and the proposed gradient boosted neural network.
+Finally, the average generalization performance of the models was estimated in the left-out test set.